Download a FREE E-Book with 20 Easy Weeknight Dinners

 make a cozy beef stew in the crockpot

-This crockpot beef stew is SO easy to make.
+This crockpot beef stew is so easy to make.
 Its loaded with flavor and all you need to do is prep the ingredients and walk away.
+Then, in a few hours you will be ready to enjoy a comforting beef stew that tastes like you stirred it on the stovetop all day.

-Serve it directly from the slow cooker with a big hunk of bread, some fresh chopped parsley and grated parmesan cheese.
-Your family and friends will love this cozy winter meal!
+Serve it directly from the slow cooker with a big hunk of fresh bread, some fresh chopped parsley and grated parmesan cheese.
+Your family and friends will love this cozy winter meal.
 There is nothing better then beef stew crock pot style!

 Above view of beef stew in a crock pot